bartbutenaers/node-red-contrib-msg-speed/README.md

 ## Node configuration

 ### Frequency
-The frequency ('second', 'minute', 'hour') defines the interval length of the moving window.
+The frequency (e.g. '5 second', '20 minute', '1 hour') defines the interval length of the moving window.

 Caution: long intervals (like 'hour' since version **0.0.4**) will take more memory to store all the intermediate speed calculations (i.e. one calculation per second).